Most recently updated on April 12, 2022

 However, that may be changing once again.

-El Paso is one of the cities where unaccompanied migrant children being rounded up along the U.S./Mexico border are now being housed.
+El Paso is one of the cities where unaccompanied migrant children being rounded up along the U.S./Mexico border were housed.
 One of those facilities was in a former center used to treat people with Alzheimer’s disease.
 In addition, on March 25, 2021, federal officials announced that Fort Bliss will house 5,000 migrant children.
 In June 2021, federal officials said the number of children held at Fort Bliss had declined by 40 percent, but they still planned to keep the center open.